cpauliat/my-oci-scripts/README.md

 > Bash script to display the names and IDs of all compartments and subcompartments in a OCI tenant using OCI CLI
 >
+> prerequisites :
-> prerequisites : OCI CLI installed and OCI config file configured with profiles
+> - OCI CLI installed and OCI config file configured with profiles
+> - OCI user needs enough privileges to read the compartments list

 ### OCI_compartments_list_formatted.sh